 Step 5: Plan for Future Growth

 Choose solutions with proven innovation track records and regular feature updates.
-Consider scalability for multi-unit deployments.
+Consider:

 FAQs